Sexual assault spike spurs military to focus on prevention - NewsBreak

 Sexual assault spike spurs military to focus on prevention

-WASHINGTON — (AP) — Alarmed by a dramatic increase in reported sexual assaults in the military, defense leaders said Thursday they want to beef up prevention, but they are struggling to find people to hire and are still developing programs they think can work, after nearly two decades of trying.
+Alarmed by a dramatic increase in reported sexual assault s in the military, defense leaders said Thursday they want to beef up prevention, but they are struggling to find people to hire and are still developing programs they think can work, after nearly two decades of trying.

 The idea of preventing a sexual assault before it happens isn’t new.
 The military services have been casting about for ways to do it for years and appear to have made little progress.
 But this year, officials said they are bolstered by an infusion of $479 million to hire as many as 2,400 personnel for a new “prevention workforce.”